Diamondback Terrapin Head-Start Project

 |Continue Zoo Atlanta's efforts to support this critical conservation project.|

 Zoo Atlanta partners with the Georgia Sea Turtle Center on a project to protect diamondback terrapins and their native habitats.

 Female terrapins injured by cars are nursed back to health at the Georgia Sea Turtle Center on Jekyll Island, Ga.
 Eggs retrieved from turtles killed by automobiles are incubated, hatched, and raised at Zoo Atlanta and at the Center.
 By observing the size of the eggs, number of eggs per clutch, and size and growth rates of the hatchlings, we are able to gather valuable information about the diamondback terrapin’s reproductive biology.
-Because it’s important that these juveniles not become accustomed to humans, they are reared in an off-exhibit head start facility on Zoo grounds.

 Each turtle is individually color-marked so that we can monitor growth and health.
 As the turtles grow, scientific staff is able to study gender differences.
 Variations in size and shape of males vs. females can help to determine at what age the turtles’ sexes can be identified.